Noba Privacy Notice

 Scope and Consent

-This Privacy Notice (“Notice”) describes the ways Noba Technologies, Inc. (“Noba”, “we”, “our,” “us”) collects, stores, uses and protects information.
+This Privacy Notice (“Notice”) describes the ways Noba Technologies, Inc. (“Noba”, “we”, “our,” “us”) and its subsidiaries collect, store, use and protect information.
 Noba’s services include websites, mobile applications, products, and any other features, technologies or functionalities, including customer support (“Services”) offered by us.
 This Notice applies to www.noba.com and all other Noba sites on which it appears (the “Sites”).

 We may process information from the following users, defined as follows: